 Totally Thames's Website

-Please fill in as much detail as you can, it will improve our chances of getting a communication going with the lead.
+Please fill in as much detail as you can, it will improve our chances of getting a communication going with a lead.

-Your support in this small way will be a huge help to us and it will be greatly appreciated as we really do need all the help we can get.
+Your support in this small way will be a huge help to us and it will be greatly appreciated.